Keeping children safe and healthy

 If you are bedsharing with your baby you should consider any risks before every sleep.
 It is easy for your situation to change if you are unwell or have drunk any alcohol, which means your baby will be safest in a separate sleep space such as a cot or Moses basket on that occasion.
 For more information on co-sleeping and safer sleep, visit the links below.

-For more advice and support speak to your midwife or health visitor.
-The role of a health visitor.
+For more advice and support speak to your midwife or you can find out about The role of a health visitor.

 Child safety (accidents that cause injury)